Logging is an essential tool in every developer's arsenal. It helps

 your own, but if you wish to, you can start by inheriting the log4net.Appender.AppenderSkeleton

-class, which works as an adapter between your class and the IAppender
+class, which works as an adapter between your class and the IAppender interface.

 An Appender defaults to pass all logging events to the Layout.
 Appender Filters